SIMEXP/lab-documentation/source/giga_preprocessing/preprocessing.rst

 Preprocesing datasets on Beluga with fMRIPrep
 =============================================
-This document purpose is to allow anyone to preprocess datasets that are stored on the compute canada lab allocation.
+This document purpose is to allow anyone to preprocess datasets that are stored on the Alliance Canada lab allocation.
 We will specifically use `fmriprep-slurm <https://github.com/SIMEXP/fmriprep-slurm>`_, a python tool developped internally in the lab to automatically generate `slurm <https://slurm.schedmd.com/sbatch.html>`_ files from a `BIDS <https://bids-specification.readthedocs.io/en/stable/>`_ dataset.